AccessVR/BotManChatSDK/README.md

 In Laravel Nova applications, you can safely add `@botman` to your `meta.php` file.

-Lastly, create a web route for BotMan chat requests:
+Create a web route for BotMan chat requests:

 ```php
 <?php